buildsquad/buildsquad-vagrant/README.md

 If `ansible` is installed into the `virtualenv`, you have to activate the `virtualenv` before running `vagrant up`

 ### Boostrap
+You can boostrap the project using the `precise64` default box.

 cd to the top level of this project (i.e. where the VagrantFile is) and copy/edit the Vagrantfile

 ```